sinugarc/TFM/Replication/README.md

 ## MetTesting

-These experiments are configured to use two fewer CPUs than are available on your system.
+These experiments are configured to use all but two of the available CPUs on your system.
 This can be changed in each test file.

 ### Metamorphic experiment